Definition, Etiology, Pathogenesis Top

 8) Other: Radiolucent bone lesions (in the long bones), adenopathy, hemolytic anemia, thrombocytopenia.

 Diagnosis of rubella made solely on the basis of the clinical presentation is highly unreliable.
 Therefore, laboratory diagnosis should be made particularly in suspected cases in pregnant women and newborn infants.
 In vaccinated patients (even with only 1 vaccine dose), rubella is unlikely.

-1. Serology (enzyme-linked immunosorbent assay, indirect immunofluorescence) is the key method of confirming the diagnosis of an acquired infection that is used in epidemiologic investigations:
+1. Serology (enzyme-linked immunosorbent assay [ELISA], indirect immunofluorescence) is the key method of confirming the diagnosis of an acquired infection that is used in epidemiologic investigations: